 - Whether your disability arose during the period in which you had insured status for Disability Benefits (usually – but not always – within 5 years of the month in which you last worked).

-If your income has been limited and/or you don’t have a substantial employment history, you may not be able to collect SSDI benefits.
+If your income has been limited and/or you don’t have a substantial employment history, you may be unable to collect SSDI benefits.
 However, you might nevertheless be eligible for SSI payments.
 New York State supplements these benefits.
-Your New York Social Security Disability attorney will review your case to determine which program would work best for your situation.
+Your New York Social Security Disability lawyer will review your case to determine which program would work best for your situation.

 When Should I Begin the Application Process for SSDI?

-To be eligible for SSDI benefits, you must first have a qualifying long-term or permanent disability.
-Because the disability needs to last or be expected to last for more than than one year, you can wait a sufficient time to permit proof of its permanency.
-However, the process of applying is complicated and can take some time to complete.
+To be eligible for SSDI benefits, you must have a qualifying long-term or permanent disability.
+Because the disability must last or be expected to last more than one year, you can wait a sufficient time to permit proof of its permanency.
+However, applying is complicated and can take some time to complete.

-In some cases it might be in your best interest to begin right away, because it can takes months for the Social Security Administration to decide your claim.
-In other cases, an early application may be the worst mistake you can make.
+In most cases, it’s in your best interest to begin immediately because it can take months for the Social Security Administration to decide your claim.
+In other cases, an early application may be your worst mistake.
 That is where the expertise of an experienced disability attorney can be the key to whether your application will be successful.
 You can receive up to 12 months of retroactive benefits on a well-timed application.

-After your application has been filed, the Social Security Administration will look over everything you provided to determine if you qualify for benefits.
+After you file your application, the Social Security Administration will review everything you provided to determine if you qualify for benefits.
 This also is where an attorney’s expertise can be of great benefit.
-At this stage an attorney will gather up all your relevant evidence and submit it with your application.
-Once the application has been submitted to the District Office (it is usually done electronically these days) the medical portion of the claim will be submitted to your State Office of Disability Determinations where an analyst will take into account:
+At this stage, an attorney will gather all your relevant evidence and submit it with your application.
+Once the application goes to the District Office (usually electronically these days), the medical portion of the claim will go to your State Office of Disability Determinations, where an analyst will take into account:

 - The reason(s) you stopped working.

-- Whether your condition meets certain Social Security medical guidelines, for a medical approval; if not
+- Whether your condition meets certain Social Security medical guidelines for medical approval

-- What work-related tasks you can perform despite your medical conditions (if any) and if you can;
+- Which work-related tasks you can perform despite your medical conditions (if any)

-- If not, is the disabling medical condition serious enough to prohibit you from maintaining gainful employment;
+- Whether there are jobs you might be able to Whether the disabling medical condition is serious enough to prohibit you from maintaining gainful employment

-- Social Security does not have to show there are “job openings,” only that suitable jobs exist.
+- Social Security does not have to show “job openings,” only that suitable jobs exist

-- Social Security does not take into account that the “suitable jobs” do not pay the type of wages you are accustomed to earning.
+- Social Security does not consider that the “suitable jobs” do not pay the type of wages you are used to earning

-Because your application is an important process, Fusco, Brandenstein & Rada, P.C. handles Social Security Disability cases at the initial application level.
-Many claimants who begin the process can readily appreciate the potential pitfalls, and thus seek to have attorneys prepare their Social Security Disability Applications, as so much is at stake.
+Because your application is important, Fusco, Brandenstein & Rada, P.C. handles Social Security Disability cases at the initial application level.
+Many claimants who begin the process can readily appreciate the potential pitfalls and thus seek to have attorneys prepare their Social Security Disability Applications, as so much is at stake.

-After the State Disability Determinations agency approves or denies your claim, the Social Security Administration will review their decision and either agree or disagree with it.
-If they deny your claim, Social Security will mail you a written denial.
-You must appeal it (i.e. “Request Reconsideration”) within 60 days.
+After the State Disability Determinations agency approves or denies your claim, the Social Security Administration will review their decision and agree or disagree with it.
+Social Security will mail you a written denial if they deny your claim.
+You must appeal it (i.e., “Request Reconsideration”) within 60 days.

 How to File a Social Security Disability Claim

 There are various methods to file your claim for SSDI or SSI benefits.
 Our office files most claims electronically.
-We do not file until we have assemble enough evidence to support a claim, as it is our goal to try and win your case as early in the process as possible.
+We do not file until we have assembled enough evidence to support a claim, as our goal is to try and win your case as early as possible.

-If you chose to do it yourself, you can submit information online or by phone, (1-800-772-1213) or by appointment at your local Social Security District Office.
+If you choose to do it yourself, you can submit information online, by phone (1-800-772-1213), or by appointment at your local Social Security District Office.
 During the COVID-19 Pandemic, many Social Security Offices are closed to the public.
-Check with Social Security to see if your office is handling in person appointments.
+Check with Social Security to see if your office is handling in-person appointments.

 Social Security provides a disability starter kit for anyone interested in applying for benefits by themselves.
 It includes a checklist of information you need to file your claim and documents you must provide to prove your disability.

-If you retain Fusco, Brandenstein & Rada, P.C. to represent, our attorneys and paralegals will walk you through the process of applying for benefits from start to finish.
+If you retain Fusco, Brandenstein & Rada, P.C. to represent you, our attorneys and paralegals will walk you through applying for benefits from start to finish.
 We will file your application and ensure all deadlines are met.
-Equally important, we will ensure the self-reported statements made in your application support a compelling argument for disability, as do the medical and other evidence needed to support your claim.
+Equally important, we will ensure the self-reported statements in your application support a compelling argument for disability, as do the medical and other evidence needed to support your claim.

 Common Reasons Social Security Disability Claims Are Denied